 In this lesson we want to:

-- Summarise the daily exercise to be performed in this phase (read How to train in 6DKF: basic exercises)
+- Summarise the daily exercises to be performed in this phase (read How to train in 6DKF: basic exercises)

-- See what goals we want to gain practicing these exercises
+- See what goals we want to reach practicing these exercises

 - Understand what focus our attention on (read Physical performance in martial arts)

 - See practical examples of the categories of exercises described in Lesson 2.3

 Note – This article has been asked by one of our Core Course practitioners on Patreon (see how to attend our home study classes here Learn Kung Fu online: a beginner-to-expert course).